mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 The `ManifestURL` is the URL to the App's `manifest.json` data.

-For example, to install an App that uses HTTP and is deployed at `http://my-app:8000`, the following command is used:
+For example, use the following command to install an App that uses HTTP and deploy it to `http://my-app:8000`:

 ```
 /apps install http http://my-app:8000/manifest.json
 ```

-## Uninstall
+## Uninstall an App

 A System Admin can uninstall an App using the `/apps uninstall` slash command.
-On uninstallation appropriate bot and an OAuth app are deleted, and an `OnUninstall` [callback]({{<ref "/integrate/apps/lifecycle/callbacks">}}) is sent to the App if it was defined in the manifest.
+During the uninstallation process, both the bot and the OAuth app are deleted, and an `OnUninstall` [callback]({{<ref "/integrate/apps/lifecycle/callbacks">}}) is sent to the App if it's defined in the manifest.
 User data is not deleted.

 {{<mermaid>}}
 sequenceDiagram